-Palo Alto is a city located in California.
-With a 2020 population of 66,292, it is the 139th largest city in California and the 579th largest city in the United States.
-Palo Alto is currently declining at a rate of -0.28% annually but its population has increased by 2.93% since the most recent census, which recorded a population of 64,403 in 2010.
-Palo Alto reached it's highest population of 67,406 in 2016.
-Spanning over 26 miles, Palo Alto has a population density of 2,779 people per square mile.
+Palo Alto is a city located in Santa Clara County California.
+Palo Alto has a 2023 population of 63,210.
+Palo Alto is currently declining at a rate of -2.64% annually and its population has decreased by -7.7% since the most recent census, which recorded a population of 68,486 in 2020.

 Palo Alto is located in Santa Clara County within the Bay Area.
 This city is known for having one of the highest costs of living in the United States, as well as having one of the most educated populations in the nation.

 Palo Alto is home to over 7,000 businesses which provide jobs to over 98,000 people.
 Notable businesses in the area include the Palo Alto Medical Foundation, Amazon’s A9.com, HP, Houzz, and Xerox.